vnksnkr/remote-test-system/README.md

 make
 ```

-The generated bitstream can be found in build/ directory
+The generated bitstream, remoteremote.bit, can be found in build/ directory

 ### Uploading the bitstream: